Student in computer class looking at her desktop monitor

 6

-Create and develop the ability to conduct in-depth research, independently or within the enterprise in a broad range of engineering, project management, and information and emerging technologies.
+Create, develop, and present in-depth research, independently or within the enterprise in a broad range of engineering, project management, and information and emerging technologies.

 7